wp-plugins/hit-sniffer-blog-stats/readme.txt

 Hit Sniffer is a powerful real time visitors activity tracker.
-Monitor your visitors live and get useful stats data such as referrers, bounce rate, links quality, search keywords, technologies used, OS, Browser, Came from, Country Timely Graph and much more...
+Monitor your visitors live and get useful stats data such as referrers, bounce rate, links quality, search keywords, technologies used, OS, Browser, Came from, Country Timely Graph and much more advanced features such as Goals and Campagins tracker for calculating Return On Investment and Ratio.
 All in Live Realtime Stream. just open live section and watch your visitors stream.
 It works on both Blogs and Websites.